jeftegoes/AwsOverview/Security, Identity, & Compliance/Amazon GuardDuty.md

   - Policy:S3/AccountBlockPublicAccessDisabled
   - PenTest:S3/KaliLinux

+# 5. Architectures

+TODO: DIAGRAM

-# 5. Trusted and Threat IP Lists
+# 6. Trusted and Threat IP Lists

 - Works only for public IP addresses.
 - **Trusted IP List**
-  - List of IP addresses and CIDR ranges that you trust.
+  - List of IP addresses and CIDR ranges that we trust.
   - GuardDuty doesn't generate findings for these trusted lists.
 - **Threat IP List**
   - List of known malicious IP addresses and CIDR ranges.
   - GuardDuty generates findings based on these threat lists.
-  - Can be supplied by 3rd party threat intelligence or created custom for you.
+  - Can be supplied by 3rd party threat intelligence or created custom for us.
 - In a multi-account GuardDuty setup, only the GuardDuty administrator account can manage those lists.

+TODO: DIAGRAM

-# 6. CloudFormation
+# 7. CloudFormation

-- You can enable GuardDuty using a CloudFormation template.
+- We can enable GuardDuty using a CloudFormation template.
 - If GuardDuty is already enabled, the CloudFormation Stack deployment fails.
 - Use CloudFormation Custom Resouce (Lambda) to conditionally enable GuardDuty if it is not already enabled.
 - Deploy across all the Organization using a Stack Set.